treyhunner/treyhunner.github.com/source/_posts/2018-04-27-how-to-make-the-most-of-your-first-pycon-an-introverts-guide.markdown

 ### Spending your time: which talks should I go to?

-There's 5 talks at any one time, but I want to make sure I go to the best ones.
-How should I decide which talks are the best ones for me to go to?
-Do I have to choose my talks in advance and show up early to get a seat?
-Also what happens if I'm halfway through a talk and I realize it's not for me.
-When and how is it okay to leave a talk?

-These are all tough questions that even long-time PyCon attendees struggle with.
-Instead of directly answering these questions, I'm going to try to reframe the problem.

 The talks at PyCon are typically **uploaded to YouTube within 24 hours after the talk ends**.
-That means that you can spend your evening watching the talks you missed the day before.
-It also means that you can watch the talks when you go home after the conference is over.
+That means that you can spend your evening watching the talks you missed the day before or you can watch the talks when you go home.

 I'm not suggesting you shouldn't watch talks at PyCon.
 I am suggesting that **you don't need to worry about attending every talk**.

-So how should you choose which ones to go to?
+So how should I decide which talks to go to?
-I've chatted with folks who purposely go only to talks on topics they're not normally interested in.
+I've chatted with folks who purposely go exclusively to talks on topics they're not normally interested in.
-I also know people who attend no talks at all during PyCon and instead spend their conference in the open spaces (I'll explain those later).
-And I know people who love going to the keynotes and the lightning talks but hang out in the hallway the rest of the time (this is often called the hallway track and I talk about it below).
+I also know people who **love going to the keynotes and the lightning talks** but hang out in the hallway (I'll talk about the hallway track later) or attend open spaces the rest of the time.

-Personally I try to go to talks with speakers who seem passionate about their subject matter because I find those to be much more entertaining and engaging in a live setting.
+Personally I try to go to **talks with speakers who seem passionate about their subject matter** because I find those to be much more entertaining and engaging in a live setting.
 I'm also one of those people who attends very few talks and spends a lot of time in open spaces and the in hallway.

 **You cannot and will not do everything there is to do at PyCon**.

-I suggest embracing this idea by chatting with others about the things you've missed out on.
+I suggest embracing this idea by chatting with others about things you've missed out on.
+**People often enjoy reflecting on a talk they just watched** the same way you might want to reflect on a movie.
-If you meet someone who just came out of a talk you missed, I suggest asking them what it was like and what they learned from it.
+If you meet someone who just came out of a talk you missed, ask them what it was like and what they learned from it.
-They might say "eh, it wasn't for me" or they might ramble on about how exciting it was.
+They might say "eh, it wasn't for me" or they might ramble about how exciting it was.
-Don't be afraid to ask this question.
-Many audience members with a talk fresh in their mind enjoy reflecting on it the same way you might want to reflect on a movie.

 Consider these things before walking into a talk: